schwzr/dsf-spring-school-imaging-tests/exercises/exercise-2-1.md

 In order to solve this exercise, you need to have read the DSF documentation on [Access Control](https://dsf.dev/stable/maintain/fhir/access-control.html) and [OpenID Connect](https://dsf.dev/stable/maintain/fhir/oidc.html) for the DSF FHIR server and look at the required [environment variables](https://dsf.dev/stable/maintain/bpe/configuration.html) for the DSF BPE server related to OpenID connect.

 ## Exercise Tasks

-1. Add a new user to the [docker-compose.yml](../dev-setup/docker-compose.yml) named `Webbrowser`
+1. Add a new role to the [docker-compose.yml](../dev-setup/docker-compose.yml)

 ## Solution Verification
 ### Maven Build and Automated Tests